-- Number of critical systems in scope and any grouping. - Number of documents compiled as evidence for the CAF for Aviation selfassessment by the aviation organisation, as these will need to be reviewed. - Number of people in the aviation organisation who provided evidence or contributed to the CAF for Aviation self-assessment, as they may need to be interviewed. - Number of locations that may need to be visited, whilst review of documents might in part be carried out remotely, it is likely most of the work will have to be on-site. - Expectations around hours required to complete the audit and period allocated by the aviation organisation to ensure all relevant contacts can be interviewed.
+- Number of critical systems in scope, any grouping and/or system complexity (e.g., multiple suppliers, variety of applications or interfaces). - Number and/or size (e.g., page numbers) of documents compiled as evidence for the CAF for Aviation selfassessment by the aviation organisation, as these will need to be reviewed. - Number of people in the aviation organisation who provided evidence or contributed to the CAF for Aviation self-assessment, as they may need to be interviewed. - Number of locations that may need to be visited, whilst review of documents might in part be carried out remotely, it is likely that in order to understand the systems some of the work will have to be on-site. - Expectations around hours required to complete the audit and period allocated by the aviation organisation to ensure all relevant contacts can be interviewed. - CAF for Aviation completion or timelines for completion

-In some cases, ASSURE Cyber Audits may be required in response to a change or with a more limited scope.
-In these cases, the scope will be agreed between the CAA and the aviation organisation, however the critical system scope and CAF for Aviation will still form the basis of the ASSURE Cyber Audit.
+In some cases, ASSURE Cyber Audits may be required in response to a change, with a more limited scope or in collaboration with the CAA.
+In these cases, the scope will be agreed between the CAA and the aviation organisation prior to the audit going to procurement, however the critical system scope and CAF for Aviation will still form the basis of the ASSURE Cyber Audit.